 - 1. Each instructor should be given a wide latitude, so as to provide for a degree of creativity and flexibility in how the students will be tested.
 The form of evaluation should be in keeping with the goals and purposes of the course. - 2.
-In every case the form of the final, end-of-semester evaluation (written examination, takehome, oral exam, paper, etc.) must appear on the syllabus at the beginning of the semester. - 3.
-The normal form of final evaluations is a written examination, two to three hours in length, to be administered at the date and time assigned by the Registrar.
-Written examinations less than two hours or more than three hours will require written notification of the students, Dean, and chairperson, program director or area coordinator, as appropriate. - 4.
-If the professor chooses a method of evaluation other than the normal 2 to 3 hour written examination on the assigned date and time, the following criteria must be met: - a.
-A memorandum must be submitted in writing to the chairperson, program director or area coordinator and the appropriate dean, reasonably in advance of the end of the semester, describing the alternate form of the final evaluation to be used. - b.
-No greater demands should be made of a student's time and effort by an alternate form of final examination than would be required by preparation and taking of the normal 2 to 3 hour written examination. - c.
-No alternative form of final evaluation is to be due prior to the date assigned by the Registrar for that course's final examination.
+In every case the form of the final, end-of-semester comprehensive evaluation (such as written examination, take-home, oral exam, paper, or a combination of these) must appear on the syllabus at the beginning of the semester. - 3.
+No form of final evaluation is to be due prior to the date assigned by the Registrar for that course's final examination. - 4.
+The final comprehensive evaluation should reflect integration of course materials discussed during the semester.

-amended AC: 05/15/1989 amended AC: 05/01/2000
+AC: 12/02/1985 amended AC: 05/15/1989 amended AC: 05/01/2000 amended AC: 04/08/2013